sbt/contraband/docs/01-schema.md

 Let's go over it so that we can have a shared vocabulary:

 - `com.example` is a package name for this schema.
 This package name will be used for the generated code.
-- The code generation will target Scala by default.
+- `@target(Scala)` is an annotation for the package.
+It means that the code generation will target Scala by default.
 - `##` denotes the document comment for the record type.
 - `Character` is a Contraband record type, meaning it's a type with some fields.
 Most of the types in your schema will be record types.
+In Java and Scala it is encoded as a class.
 - `name` and `appearsIn` are fields on the `Character` type.
-That means that `name` and `appearsIn` are the only fields that can appear in the JSON data of the `Character` type.
+That means that `name` and `appearsIn` are the only fields that can appear in the JSON object of the `Character` type.
 - `String` is one of the built-in scalar types.
 - `String!` means that the field is required, meaning that the service promises to always give you a value when you query this field.
-In the type language, we'll represent those with an exclamation mark.
+In the schema language, we'll represent those with an exclamation mark.
-- `[Episode]!` represents a list of `Episode` objects.
-Since it is also required, you can always expect an array (with zero or more items) when you query the appearsIn field.
+- `[Episode]!` represents a list of `Episode` records.
+Since it is also required, you can always expect a list (with zero or more items) when you query the `appearsIn` field.

 Now you know what a Contraband record type looks like, and how to read the basics of the Contraband schema language.

-### since directive
+### since annotation

 To enable schema evolution,
-fields in a Contraband record can declare when it was added:
+fields in a Contraband record can declare the version in which it was added:

 ```
 package com.example
 @target(Scala)

 type Greeting {
-  message: String!
+  value: String!
   x: Int @since("0.2.0")
 }
 ```

-This means that `message` field has been around since the beginning ("0.0.0") but optional `x` field was added since version `"0.2.0"`.
+This means that `value` field has been around since the beginning (`"0.0.0"`) but optional `x` field was added since version `"0.2.0"`.
 Contraband will generate multiple constructors to maintain the binary compatibility.

-Since `Int` is optional, `None` is used as the default value.
+Since `Int` is optional, `None` is used as the default value of `x`.
 To supply some other default value, you can write it as follows:

 ```